epam/aws-syndicate/README.md

     --prefix $prefix
     --suffix $suffix
     --config_path $path_to_store_config
+    --use_temp_creds $use_temp_creds
+    --serial_number $serial_number

 All the provided information is validated.

 *Note:* you may not specify `--access_key` and `--secret_key` params.
 It this case Syndicate will try to find your credentials by the path `~/.aws`.

-*Note:* You can deploy your application with Syndicate using temporary credentials obtained with `aws sts get-session-token` cli command.
-In such cases, `session_token` parameter should be used to pass session token into the Syndicate config.
+*Note:* You can force Syndicate to generate temporary credentials and use them for deployment.
+For such cases, set `use_temp_creds` parameter to `True` and specify serial number if IAM user which will be used for deployment has a policy that requires MFA authentication.
+Syndicate will prompt you to enter MFA code to generate new credentials, save and use them until expiration.

 After the configuration files will be generated the command will return the following message: